waveform80/picamera/docs/recipes2.rst

 * Bayer data is *always* full resolution, regardless of the camera's output :attr:`~PiCamera.resolution` and any ``resize`` parameter.

-* Bayer data occupies the last 6,404,096 bytes of the output file.
+* Bayer data occupies the last 6,404,096 bytes of the output file for the V1 module, or the last 10,270,208 bytes for the V2 module.
 The first 32,768 bytes of this is header data which starts with the string ``'BRCM'``.

-* Bayer data consists of 10-bit values, because this is the sensitivity of the `OV5647`_ sensor used by the Pi's camera.
+* Bayer data consists of 10-bit values, because this is the sensitivity of the `OV5647`_ and `IMX219`_ sensors used in the Pi's camera modules.
 The 10-bit values are organized as 4 8-bit values, followed by the low-order 2-bits of the 4 values packed into a fifth byte.

 .. image:: bayer_bytes.*
     :align: center